-- Restriction of Liberty If it is believed that by leaving the educational (or residential) setting a child would be placing himself/herself at serious risk of harm, or is likely to cause serious harm to another person, or cause serious damage to property then staff have responsibility and authority to try to prevent the child from leaving.
-Discussion and persuasion should always be tried first, but if this is not successful, staff should issue a warning that unless the pupil conforms then physical restraint will be necessary, before taking steps to prevent the child from leaving.
+Restriction of Liberty - If it is believed that by leaving the educational (or residential) setting a pupil would be placing himself/herself at serious risk of harm, or is likely to cause serious harm to another person, or cause serious damage to property then staff have responsibility and authority to try to prevent the pupil from leaving.
+Discussion and persuasion should always be tried first, but if this is not successful, staff should issue a warning that unless the pupil conforms then physical restraint will be necessary, before taking steps to prevent the pupil from leaving.
 In assessing the risk of harm or damage it is expected that staff will take into consideration all of the circumstances including the pupil's age, maturity and current emotional state and the nature of the setting.
-It would be reasonable to use the double sided twist turns on doors for general child safety in The Grove School to additionally to prevent a child from leaving or to gain time to call for help from another member of staff but at no time should a child ever be left on their own.
-Given the cognitive learning disabilities and complexity of educational needs of all pupils attending The Grove School, for the safety of every child all pupils will be prevented from leaving school.
-To support the safety of every child the school ensures that all outdoor gates and doors are locked during the school day and for breakfast and after-school clubs and a key card access system is in place on outside doors.
-Specific arrangements are in place to support the pupils whose class base is in our 6a annexe which includes a risk assessment of pupil's learning dispositions to ensure that they do not require significant additional support.
-Double sided twist turns are used on many doors throughout school and whilst their use is discretionary with regard to the needs of individual pupils within classrooms/hall etc at all times those on the hygiene, hydrotherapy and canteen kitchen are in compulsory use to ensure every child's safety is protected.
-We have from time to time also used a Quiet Room which has supported individual behaviour support programmes, currently we are not using this strategy.
+It would be reasonable to use the double sided twist turns on doors for general child safety in The Grove School to additionally prevent a pupil from leaving or to gain time to call for help from another member of staff but at no time should a pupil ever be left on their own.
+Given the cognitive learning disabilities and complexity of educational needs of all pupils attending The Grove School, for their own safety every pupil will be prevented from leaving school.
+To support the safety of every pupil the school ensures that all outdoor gates and doors are locked during the school day including any breakfast and after-school clubs and a key card access system is in place on outside doors.
+Double sided twist turns are used on many doors throughout school and whilst their use is discretionary with regard to the needs of individual pupils within classrooms/hall etc at all times those on the hygiene, hydrotherapy and canteen kitchen are compulsory to ensure every pupil's safety is protected.

+We have from time to time also used a Quiet Room, which has supported individual behaviour support programmes, currently we are not using this strategy.
 If we may need to use such a resource at some time in the future to support a pupil this approach will be discussed fully with parents/guardians and specific guidelines agreed within the pupil's Individualised Behaviour Support Plan/Contract.
 If a pupil were dependent upon the prolonged use of a Quiet Room provision, on a continuing basis, it may be that consideration would need to be given as to whether The Grove School continued to be an appropriate placement for a pupil requiring such intensive physical intervention as a regular means of support.
-In such circumstances we work closely with parents and the Local Authority to support a planned transfer to a more appropriate placement. - There is, however, no legal definition of reasonable force, or the degree of force that may reasonably be used.
+In such circumstances we work closely with parents and the Local Authority to support a planned transfer to a more appropriate placement.

+There is, however, no legal definition of reasonable force, or the degree of force that may reasonably be used.
 It will always depend on all the circumstances of the case.
-There are two relevant considerations: - the use of force can be regarded as reasonable only if the circumstances of the particular incident warrant it.
+There are two relevant considerations:

+- the use of force can be regarded as reasonable only if the circumstances of the particular incident warrant it.
 The use of any degree of force is unlawful if the particular circumstances do not warrant the use of physical force.
-Therefore physical force could not be justified to prevent a pupil from committing a trivial misdemeanour, or in a situation that clearly could be resolved without force; - the degree of force employed must be in proportion to the circumstances of the incident and the seriousness of the behaviour or the consequences it is intended to prevent.
+Therefore physical force could not be justified to prevent a pupil from committing a trivial misdemeanour, or in a situation that clearly could be resolved without force: - the degree of force employed must be in proportion to the circumstances of the incident and the seriousness of the behaviour or the consequences it is intended to prevent.
 Any force used should always be the minimum needed to achieve the desired results.